k9w/currency-exchanger/README.md

 * _Install webpack and other packages listed above and in package.json and type:_

+* _Install the npm packages so that you can build the project.
+The command below will automatically fetch the list of packages from package.json._

   ```$ npm install```

 * The decision to install specific, OLD, versions of these packages